 “I think IdeaLab is an excellent forum for Southeast Asian SMEs to network with their regional counterparts, as well as extended family from Bangladesh.

 “A great place to start will be for WIEF to facilitate the setting up of contacts between the various SMEs.
-In extension of that, it will be great if WIEF can lend some guidance in terms of setting up access to financial contacts and knowledge about financing through local institutions.
+In an extension of that, it will be great if WIEF can lend some guidance in terms of setting up access to financial contacts and knowledge about financing through local institutions.

 “As President of BMCCI, I know Malaysia is able to provide a good environment for SME growth.
 I have personally seen how MATRADE assists small companies to participate in trade fairs overseas and creating that important networking opportunities for SME – both in Malaysia and abroad – through such initiatives.